 - Evidence of good standing in every other jurisdiction in which the applicant is or has been registered during the previous seven years.

 - Canadian criminal records check including vulnerable sector search, as well as criminal record checks from every other jurisdiction of residence during the past five years.
+Criminal record checks must be dated within 6 months prior to registration date.

 - If the applicant is not a Canadian citizen, proof of ability to work in Canada.